amirih/amirih/README.md

 ## 🧠 About Me
 I am a Ph.D. candidate in **Computer Science at Emory University**, where my research focuses on **software engineering**, **high-performance computing**, **spatial data science**, and **simulation-based modeling**.

 My work centers on designing and developing scalable software systems that integrate robust engineering principles with the research goals of the [Spatial Computing Lab](https://spatial.cs.emory.edu/).
-I am particularly interested in the intersection of **software engineering, parallel processing, and scientific computing**, with the goal of building frameworks that support reliable, large-scale computational ecosystems.
+I am particularly interested in the intersection of **software engineering, parallel processing, and spatial computing**, with the goal of building frameworks that support reliable, large-scale computational ecosystems.

 ---